smikhalevski/doubter/README.md

 # Conversions

-Conversions are close relatives of [alterations](#alterations) and can transform shape output value.
+Conversions are close relatives of [alterations](#alterations) that also transform shape output value.
 The main difference from alterations is that conversions can change the shape output type.
 Let's consider a shape that takes a string as an input and converts it to a number:

 ```ts
 const shape = d.string().convert(parseFloat);